mbae/Sight-Reading-DSL/README.md

 ```
 ./srgexample name [numOfTimes]
 ```
+For example, one could enter `./srgexample testOutput 5`, and it would put a pdf called "testOutput.pdf" into a folder called "output" at the root of the directory.
 An example of what can be outputted is shown as example.pdf

-To learn more about the features of this DSL, see the "Final Writeup" in the wiki!
+To learn more about the features of this DSL, see the example in the "Final Writeup" in the wiki!